lesca/lemoe/backups/README.md

 lemoe.sh restore mybackup
 ```

+* It removes the existing distro if it's existing before restoring.
-* It always resotres distro image and distro profile at the same time.
+* It resotres distro image only.
 * For termux profile backup, it restores only if it's the first time to run `lemoe.sh`.

 To backup and restore manually, you can run: